csunkin/mllab/content/project/of-fgcompass-nonenglish/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-This project aims to collect validity and reliability evidence for the Portuguese version of the FG-COMPASS.
+This project aims to collect validity and reliability evidence for the Portuguese version of the FG-COMPASS, which involves adapting the Furtado-Gallagher Children Observational Movement Pattern Assessment System (FG-COMPASS) to Portuguese-speaking populations, ensuring that the instrument is culturally relevant and psychometrically sound for use in these contexts.

 You may also view this project on [Research Gate](https://bit.ly/3nkptVk).